 Marie Danielle is an indie folk singer-songwriter from Harrisburg, PA who now calls the road home after a few years each in NYC and LA.
 Her dark and clever songwriting connects to audiences with its naked honesty about love, loss and addiction.
-The spare and unique arrangement of her music gives depth and a twist to these tales of longing.
 Within a year of her first live show, Marie was touring throughout the US and Europe.
 Before her debut record was even released, her song ‘One of My Kind’ was featured on an episode of Showtime’s series ‘Billions.’

 Marie had played her songs in private until a brush with death in a violent domestic relationship lent her the courage to reach out to an artist she greatly admires, Simone Felice.
 Marie sent her demos to this founding member of the internationally acclaimed Catskill Mountain based Felice Brothers, whose seminal self-titled album remains one of the most influential works of this century's indie folk revival.
 Simone and Marie started a cross country collaboration when he recognized the magic of her track ‘Tinseltown’.